 But I really long for a tiny dog..

-If your heart is set on a really tiny dog and you have the determination to cope with the housetraining, feeding problems and medical issues that can face these little dogs, then the kindest thing you can do is to rescue an abandoned teacup Chihuahua.
+If your heart is set on a really tiny dog, then the kindest thing you can do is to rescue an abandoned teacup Chihuahua.

 You’ll need to visit your local animal shelter or Chihuahua breed rescue.